Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 Local authorities enforce controls in respect of the advertisement, sale, supply, storage and use for those areas not under the HSE’s jurisdiction, such as wholesale and retail premises, hotels and residential accommodation, warehouses, museums, catering establishments, sports grounds (including golf courses), gardens, parks and garden centres.
 Local authority responsibility is usually split between trading standards officers, who are responsible for consumer aspects of advertising, sale and supply and environmental health officers, who undertake enforcement in respect of storage and use in areas not covered by the HSE.
 Some Local Authorities, however, combine these functions.

-More info: www.hse.gov.uk/pesticides/topics/pesticide-approvals/enforcement.htm
+www.hse.gov.uk/pesticides/topics/pesticide-approvals/enforcement.htm

-Do I need to take refresher courses once I have passed my Lantra or City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides?
+Do I need to take refresher courses once I have passed my Lantra Level 2 Award in the Safe Use of Pesticides or City & Guilds (NPTC) Level 2 Award Principles of Safe Handling and Application of Pesticides?

 Are there pre-requisites to the Lantra or City & Guilds (NPTC) Level 2 Award in the Safe Use of Pesticides courses?

-Either a candidate must obtain the Lantra Safe Use of Pesticides certificate prior to undertaking any other pesticide practical module assessments.
+Either a candidate must obtain the Lantra Safe Use of Pesticides certificate prior to undertaking any other pesticide practical module assessments

 One of the above must be attained before undertaking the qualification for mounted/boom sprayers, Hand Held Application, Around Water, Stem Injection, Pesticide Plugs, Granular Applicators etc.